-For the reasons discussed above, Pursuant to the ESA, the use of seafloor devices during testing activities as described under Alternative 1 would have no effect on Johnson's seagrass or its designated critical habitat.
+Johnson's seagrass and its critical habitat do not occur within the Study Area, and the possibility of indirect effects from sediment or expended materials generated elsewhere by testing use of seafloor devices under Alternative 1 is remote.
+Pursuant to the ESA, the use of seafloor devices during testing activities as described under Alternative 1 would have no effect on Johnson's seagrass or its designated critical habitat.